serve : live : smile

 Our team will work with you every step of the way in your journey towards a healthy smile.

-Treatment adjustments are scheduled every 3 to 10 weeks: When scheduling appointments, please let us know what days and times work best for you.
-If you're running late or need to reschedule, please let us know at firstname.lastname@example.org or text us at 1-844-413-3075..
+Treatment office visits are scheduled every 3 to 10 weeks.
+If you're running late or need to reschedule, please let us know at firstname.lastname@example.org or text us at 1-844-413-3075.

 RISKS AND LIMITATIONS OF ORTHODONTIC TREATMENT

-While recognizing the benefits of a beautiful healthy smile, you should also be aware that, as with all healing arts, orthodontic treatment has limitations and potential risks.
-Please click here to review the American Association of Orthodontists' informed consent prior to orthodontic treatment.
+While recognizing the benefits of a healthy smile, you should also be aware that orthodontic treatment has limitations and potential risks, as with all healing arts.
+Please review the American Association of Orthodontists' informed consent before orthodontic treatment (click here)

 After orthodontic treatment, we recommend a pair of removable retainers (i.e., upper and lower) at least 8 hours a day for an indefinite time to help reduce the likelihood of relapse.
 Even with consistent retainers use, teeth may shift due to tissue change secondary to periodontal disease, TMJ dysfunction, parafunctional oral habits, and aging.